wp-plugins/featuring-countcomments/readme.txt

 Receives a string which is used in the user's profile page. `%c` will be replaced by the comment count of the user who is currently logged in.

+`featuring_countcomments_users_custom_column`

+Receives an array which is used for the users-page-function call to `$featuring_countcomments->count_by_user`. `display` and `format` will automatically be set to true and `user_parameter` to the user-id of each row to retrieve the user's comment count.

 == Screenshots ==

 1. This screenshot shows the Settings/Featuring CountComments Tab in the Admin Menu.

-2. This screenshot shows an example widget output in the sidebar.
+2. This picture shows an example widget output in the sidebar.

+3. This screenshot shows the extended users table in the Admin Menu.

 == Upgrade Notice ==